AlvinYang1206/KerasPractice/README.md

 # KerasPractice
-practice and record every implement from "Deep Learning with Python"
+practice and record every experiment from "Deep Learning with Python"